 Saying light mantras or honing in on images through mini meditations can complement breathing techniques to make labor more comfortable.
 Hypnosis is another viable option that helps many people cope better with the intensity of labor.

 Aside from breathing techniques and light meditation, other therapeutic techniques can help create a relaxing environment with reduced pain.
 You can ask for:

 - sterilized water injections in the lower back

 But before you request an epidural, you might try other techniques that work physically with your body.
 The options include:

-- taking a bath
+- taking a bath or shower

-If you prefer a guarantee of reduced pain during labor, you’ll want to consider medication options.
-It’s best to talk about these with your doctor ahead of time.
+If you prefer a near-guarantee of reduced pain during labor, you’ll want to consider medication options.
+It’s best to talk about these with your doctor or midwife ahead of time.

 The obvious pro to medications for labor is the pain relief.
 While you may still feel dull sensations during contractions, most of the process is virtually pain-free.
 The downside is that pain medications always carry a risk of side effects.
-These can include: